Home

 All content for The Exploits of Play is the property of Weird Economies and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 Against the Fascist Game is the second season of The Exploits of Play, a podcast about games and capitalism.
-Join host Max Haiven and producer Faye Harvey as they interview game designers, critical theorists and grassroots activists struggling with games to understand, confront and abolish the rising threat of fascism in our times.
-We ask questions including: how is the far-right around the world using games as platforms for ideology, recruiting and violence, both close to home and around the world?
+Join Max Haiven and Faye Harvey as they interview game designers, critical theorists and grassroots activists struggling with games to understand, confront and abolish the rising threat of fascism in our times.
+We ask questions including: how is the far-right using games as platforms for ideology, recruiting and violence, both close to home and around the world?
 How have vicious reactionary politics emerged from a form of capitalism where most people feel trapped in an unwinnable game?
 What do fascism and antifascism mean today?
 And what role, if any do play and games have in confronting the fascist threat and creating a new world?
 The Exploits of Play is a production of Weird Economies, a platform for exploring the intricacies and excesses of our economic imaginaries, in cooperation with RiVAL: The ReImagining Value Action Lab.

 Credits: